 “Come see the Bobcats,” they said.

 In my most recent posting, I was able share the story of a tumultuous week from June of 1968.
 During this short timeframe, the citizens of Los Angeles saw their star pitcher, Don Drysdale, break a Major League record for consecutive shutouts.
 Later in the same day, they shifted their focus to the California Democratic Primary, where Senator Robert F. Kennedy edged out his opponent Eugene McCarthy by a mere 4%.
 However, shortly after mentioning Drysdale’s record in his victory speech, Kennedy was shot and killed in the kitchen of the Ambassador Hotel.
 After this unexpected turn of events, the city would once again turn to Drysdale to help cope with disaster, and he obliged by breaking baseball’s consecutive scoreless innings record several days later.

 While the real meat and potatoes of the story had already been told, I was also curious about a story I kept seeing referred to on the Internet regarding Drysdale and a tape of Kennedy’s last speech.
-For as often as the story is mentioned online, I had never found any legitimate proof and I was afraid the real culprit was this snippet from Wikipedia’s Drysdale entry:

 Growing up, I noticed mostly floral arrangements or generic paintings hanging on the walls at my friends’ houses.
 On the contrary, my family’s living quarters housed a framed newspaper announcing the death of President Kennedy.
 Looking back, I recognize the decor might have been a bit abnormal, but I honestly never thought anything of it.
 My mother was eleven years old when the tragedy occurred, and she still recalls the events of November 22, 1963 with an incredible clarity.
 The day obviously had a significant impact on her even at such a young age.